FAQ About Weed Laws in Virginia

 No. As of June 8, 2021, only five companies are allowed to cultivate, process, and dispense medical marijuana to registered patients under Virginia’s medical cannabis pharmaceutical process program.

-Can I grow cannabis at home?
+Can I grow weed in Virginia?

 As of July 1, 2021, adults who are at least 21 can grow up to four (4) marijuana plants per household for personal use.
+Growing more than four weed plants can result in serious criminal penalties.

 If you are interested in cultivation, you must make sure your plants are out of public view, persons younger than 21 cannot access your plants.
 You must label each plant with your name, driver’s license or ID number, and note that the plant is for personal use.